pdbaines/ultrasearch-frontend/README.md

 # Ultrasearch Frontend

-React frontend for ultrasearch, a place to search for ultramarathons across the globe.
+React frontend for [ultrasearch.io](ultrasearch.io), a place to search for ultramarathons across the globe.

 ## Available Scripts